Why choose fur-free fashion

 Documentaries, reports, amateur films: consumers today are much more aware of the behind the scenes of the leather industry, thus changing the orientation of a part of the market towards "good" fashion.
 But not only that: even stylists, and not just for business reasons, have started to change their minds in this regard, aiming for green production and zero cost of animal life.

-Elisabetta Franchi and other Fur-free brands
+Elisabetta Franchi and the other Fur-free brands

 Over time, several brands have welcomed eco-fur into their collections: Armani (among the first, in 2016), Gucci, Michael Kors, Yes London , as well as more ready-to-wear brands, such as H&M.

-Just look at the Instagram profile (and the prints of her collections!) to understand how respect for animal life is one of the stylist's cornerstones: her beloved and many dogs are in fact often the protagonists of her daily life.
-Even more, it created the Elisabetta Franchi Onlus Foundation, which aims to support initiatives for the protection of animal rights.
+"Just look at the Instagram profile (and the prints of her collections!) to understand how much respect for animal life is one of the cornerstones of the designer: her beloved and numerous dogs are indeed often the protagonists of her daily life.
+Even more, she founded the Elisabetta Franchi Onlus Foundation, which aims to support initiatives for the protection of animal rights."

 The designer's aim is to raise awareness not only among her consumers and to be at the forefront in the fight against cruelty: moreover, she wants to inspire her colleagues, especially those who are still approaching the world of fashion and have the freedom to choose how to present themselves on the catwalks.